Transferring your Prop 13 base-year value to a replacement residence

 Should you have any questions please contact Napa County Assessor-Recorder-County Clerk John Tuteur at 707.253.4459 or by e-mail firstname.lastname@example.org More articles can be found at http://www.countyofnapa.org/Assessor/

-NOTE: These counties accept base-year transfers from other counties: Alameda, El Dorado, Los Angeles, Orange, Riverside, San Diego, San Mateo, Santa Clara, Ventura
+NOTE: Only these counties accept base year transfers from other counties: Alameda, El Dorado, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, Santa Clara, and Ventura.